-Magnesium prevents migraine headaches, anxiety and depression, if taken on a regular basis.
-In addition, magnesium can be helpful in the treatment of an acute episode of migraine headache, anxiety and depression.
+Magnesium prevents migraine headaches, anxiety and depression if taken on a regular basis.
+In addition, magnesium can be helpful in the treatment of an acute episode of migraine headache, anxiety and depression according to experts.

 *One such study comes from the University Children’s Hospital, Belgrade, Serbia.
-The researchers aimed to evaluate the change in the disability levels, quality of life, and anxiety and depressive symptoms after 6-month magnesium prophylaxis in children with migraine headaches.
+The researchers aimed to evaluate the change in the disability levels, quality of life, and anxiety and depressive symptoms after 6 months of magnesium prophylaxis in children with migraine headaches.
 The study involved 34 children aged 7-17 years with migraine headaches.
 These children were given oral magnesium on a regular basis to prevent migraine headaches.

 After 6 months of magnesium prophylaxis, disability due to migraine headaches significantly decreased, whereas physical and psychosocial well-being improved.
 Children also reported fewer anxiety and depressive symptoms.

 It is refreshing to know that other physicians are also seeing the amazing effects of magnesium on headaches, anxiety and depression.

 What Is Magnesium and Why is it Important?